AmanTank187/blogger/README.md

 - Profile page: Created a show view which renders a article partial.
 Using a gravatar helper method which shows a image which is linked to the users email.
 The article partial uses `@articles` which is okay for the articles controller as that exists.
 For users that does not exist so in the show method i fixed this by doing ` @articles = @user.articles`.

+- Bloggers page with all bloggers: Similar to showing all articles i created a page with all bloggers.
+I created an index action `@users = User.all` to get all users that have been created.
+Then followed this up by creating a index.html for users.
+I then copied the code from articles partial and updated the code to suit users.
+I lastly added a link to the navigation partial which sends a user to the bloggers list page.

 - Ruby version

 - System dependencies